opensafely-core/backend-server/system-requirements.md

 downloads github repositories containing the jobs to execute and the Docker images used to run them, via the OpenSAFELY proxies (see below).

-### release-hatch

-This service lives in ~opensafely/release-hatch

-It is run via docker-compose and auto deploys.

 ### collector

 This service lives in ~opensafely/collector